qpham01/udacity/sdcnd/CarND-Behavioral-Cloning-P3/writeup_report.md

 The track 1 video is here: https://youtu.be/vdmylbJaUyY

-The model.h5 file is over 320 MB.
+The model.h5 file is over 320 MB and was uploaded to Udacity as a zip submission file.